-(Note: If you participated in a prior plan that was merged into the Plan, any employer contributions that were made to the prior plan may be subject to special vesting rules and different service counting.
-If you terminate employment before you are fully vested in any employer contributions, any unvested employer contributions will be forfeited to the plan in accordance with the rules of the prior plan.
+(Note: If you participated in a prior plan that was merged into the Plan, any employer contributions that were made to the prior plan may be subject to a different vesting schedule, and different service counting, than the rules in this SPD or any applicable Appendix.
 If you have any questions about whether special rules might apply to you, please contact Fidelity.)